Home and Community Services

 Information on becoming a PACE provider

 Who is an approved PACE provider, and what is their service area?

 Immanuel Pathways is currently the only approved PACE provider in Nebraska.
-Their service area is all of Douglas and Sarpy counties and portions of Cass, Dodge, Saunders, and Washington counties.
+Their service area is in select zip codes in Douglas and Sarpy counties and portions of Cass, Dodge, Saunders, and Washington counties.
 To learn more about Immanuel Pathways, call 402-991-0330 or access the following web link: www.immanuelpathways.org.

 Who can enroll in PACE?

 Medicaid and/or Medicare eligible individuals may pursue enrollment in PACE, as well as private pay individuals.

 What does it mean to meet nursing facility level of care criteria?

 Nursing facility level of care means you have needs which require you to receive services similar to those provided to individuals who live in a nursing home.
 For example, you may need assistance from another person with daily tasks such as getting dressed, taking a bath or shower, eating, or walking safely.
 A few examples of other areas considered are how much help you need to take medications, any memory problems or health conditions you may have and how they are managed.
 Nursing facility level of care criteria are located in DHHS regulations at 471 NAC 12.

 Where can I read the DHHS regulations about PACE?